 Stamina: Each work action requires one stamina regardless of how long it takes.
-So for example a worker with 21 stamina can perform 21 collections before needing to restore his stamina.
+So, for example, a worker with 21 stamina can perform 21 collections before needing to restore his stamina.
 To restore stamina the worker must be given worker food, such as beer.
-If you don’t know how to make beer then check out this guide on beer making.
+If you don’t know how to make beer then check out this guide to beer making.

 Experience: Whenever a worker completes a job he gains experience and with increased levels come extra skills, better stats and the ability to promote to a higher tier.